 The level itself is self-declared by each bookmaker but the Gambling Commission is able to check the accuracy – although no outline is given how often this is done.

-Ultimately, they leave it up to you – the individual punter to check on how safe your money is or not, declaring that:
+Ultimately, they leave it up to you – the individual bettor to check on how safe your money is or not.

 How To Check Each Bookmaker’s Protection of Funds Rating